back to vault.com

-A Decade of Dominance for McKinsey & Company in Vault Consulting Prestige Rankings
+A Decade of Dominance for McKinsey & Company in Vault Consul

 Vault.com is continuing its Consulting Week celebration today with the release of its annual Consulting Prestige Rankings for 2012 and while yesterday’s rankings went beyond prestige, today’s rankings are all about name value.